section-engineering-education/engineering-education/articles/react-dark-mode-with-context-api-and-hooks/index.md

 The fundamentals of React will not be covered in this tutorial.
 If you are not comfortable with the fundamentals, here is a [helpful site](https://reactjs.org/tutorial/tutorial.html) that you can visit before beginning this project.

 ### Overview
-We will follow the steps below in this article:
+We'll be going through these steps in this article:

 - [Context API](#context-api).
 - [When to use the Context API instead of Redux](#When-to-use-React's-Context-API-instead-of-Redux).